 This category contains documents that propose changes to your agency's regulations in the Code of Federal Regulations (CFR) and request public comment on those proposed changes.
 Your document may propose regulatory text or describe the subjects and issues involved.
-We publish any document that serves as the first public notice of a rulemaking proceeding and invites public input in the proposed rules category.
-Typical documents in this category include:
+We publish any document that serves as the first public notice of a rulemaking proceeding and invites public input in the proposed rules category.5 Typical documents in this category include:

 - Advance notices of proposed rulemaking

 - General regulatory review (including review prescribed by executive orders)

 - Proposed rules

+- Withdrawals of proposed rules

+- Proposed withdrawals of final rules

 - Petitions for rulemaking

 - Documents that affect other documents previously published in the proposed rules category these documents:

-- Extend or reopen the comment period
+- o Extend or reopen the comment period

-- Announce a meeting or hearing directly related to a proposed rule
+- o Announce a meeting or hearing directly related to a proposed rule

-- Publish or announce the availability of supplemental information
+- o Publish or announce the availability of supplemental information

 - Withdraw or terminate a proposed rule

 - Correct a previously published proposed rule

 - Negotiated rulemaking documents, which:

-- Establish committees
+- o Establish committees

 - Announce committee meetings